andrewten45/personal-project-1/project_ideas.md

 * CountOnUs Consulting - Landing page for branding
 * Upgrade Script - Simple bash script for running linux software package upgrades
-* Math Spellbook - Descriptions and illustrations of various formulae for the arithmetician
+* Math Spellbook - Descriptions and illustrations of various formulae for the scholarly arithmetician
+* A Family Tree of Men's Leather Footwear, name not yet decided - Aimed to catalogue various modern styles of men's leather footwear, while branching like an ancestral tree